 Households where one partner earns £50,000 or more will have to pay extra tax or give up child benefit.

-From January 2013, if you or your partner earns over £50,000 a year and you live together, you won’t be entitled to the full rate of child benefit.
-Instead child benefit will be clawed back through a tax charge.
-From the end of the week, HM Revenue and Customs will be sending out a letter explaining the options (and they're not straightforward!).
-The main thing is that you should make sure you receive National Insurance credits.
+From January 2013, if you or your partner earns over £50,000 a year and you live together, you aren't entitled to the full rate of child benefit.
+Instead some or all of the child benefit will be clawed back through a tax charge.
+Alternatively, you can opt not to receive child benefit.
+Once you earn £60,000 or more, the tax charge will be the same as the child benefit.